bash-cli-raspberry-pi

 ls | grep Word

-In most distributions it is possible to execute several independent and simultaneous command interpreters, apart from those that we can launch as windows within the graphical environment.
+In most distributions, it is possible to run several independent and simultaneous command interpreters, in addition to those we can launch as windows within the graphical environment.

 raspberry-pi-bash-multiple-terminales

-So, we can press the key combination Control ‘Ctrl + Alt + F1’ … F6, to launch up to 6 independent terminals from the graphical environment.
+Thus, we can press the keyboard combination Control ‘Ctrl + Alt + F1’ … F6, to launch up to 6 terminals independent of the graphical environment.

-If we have several terminals open, we can execute the following command to know in which terminal we are.
+If we have several terminals open, we can execute the following command to find out which terminal we are in.

 Tty